• Home

 Don’t beat yourself up

 Being in a relationship isn’t the end all be all.
 I was in two long-term relationships.
-Though it was nice it wasn’t perfect.
+Though they were nice they weren’t perfect.
 Both died of cancer, which was difficult and sad.
 Now I’m on my own and enjoying it because it’s incredibly freeing.
-I don’t have a desire to look for love right now because I finally have time to discover who I really am.
+I don’t have the desire to look for love right now because I finally have time to discover who I really am.
 If you’re in a similar situation, I recommend that you enjoy YOURSELF for a while.

 Living with other women

-I have always flown by the seat of my pants financially being an actress for 40 years and now also a blogger.
+I have always flown by the seat of my pants financially as an actress for 40 years and a blogger.
 The guys I was with were in the film industry and left me nothing, or mostly nothing because their profession was always unpredictable.
-The last one never bothered to divorce his wife, even though they were separated for 35 years.
+Although I had a nice relationship with my boyfriend, he never bothered to divorce his wife, even though they were separated for 35 years.
 I did all the work, and she got his pension.
 I will NEVER do that again.

 It’s tempting to find a man for financial reasons but now that I live with two other women in two side-by-side homes on the same lot, I can manage living in Los Angeles, which is a wonderful but incredibly expensive city.

-A friend of mine who is in her 60s and lived alone had a stroke.
+A friend of mine who is in her 60s and lives alone had a stroke.
 She is now in a care facility for dementia.
 She sat there for days in her home before someone discovered something was wrong with her.
 That’s a scary thought.
-At least if something happened to one of us, we would know about it right away.
+If something happened to me or my roommates, we would be able to help each other.

 You don’t have to live like a nun